stjudecloud/docs/docs/guides/tools/chipseq.md

 | **Technical Support** | [Contact Us](https://stjude.cloud/contact) |

-The ChIP-Seq Peak Calling workflow follows ENCODE best practices to call broad or narrow peaks on Illumina-genearted ChIP-Seq data.
+The ChIP-Seq Peak Calling workflow follows ENCODE best practices to call broad or narrow peaks on Illumina-generated ChIP-Seq data.
 Here, a Gzipped FastQ file from an Immunoprecipitation (IP) experiment is considered the "case sample file" and a Gzipped FastQ file from a control experiment is considered the "control sample file".
-The pipeline can on matched case/control samples (recommended for better results) or just a case sample.
+The pipeline can run on matched case/control samples (recommended for better results) or just a case sample.